mjordan/islandora_solution_pack_remote_resource/modules/islandora_remote_resource_batch/README.md

 ### Example input directories

-Two XML files, which will create two objects.
+Two text files, which will create two objects.
 The thumbnail and MODS datastreams for the objects will be set to defaults:

 ```
 .